 4] Reconfigure the Library Folders

 If you changed the default installation folder, it’s no surprise you are facing the problem.
-Follow the below steps to configure the new library path.
+Follow the steps below to configure the new library path.

 - Launch the Steam client on your system.